procrastinate-org/procrastinate/docs/discussions.rst

 Let's say we have a task that writes a character at the end of a file after waiting for a random amount of time.
-This represents a real world problem where tasks take an unforseeable amount of time and share resources like a database.
+This represents a real world problem where tasks take an unforeseeable amount of time and share resources like a database.

 We launch 4 tasks respectively writing ``a``, ``b``, ``c`` and ``d``.
 We would expect the file to contain ``abcd``, but it's not the case, for example maybe it's ``badc``.